oksanab91/weather-app/README.md

 It is a responsive web application that shows the weather of some city.

-The city can be searched and selected from the list.
+The city can be searched, selected from the list and bookmarked.

-In addition, there is an option to keep favorite cities.
+In addition, there is an option to switch between dark and light themes.

 #